 A mountain range after flying ~3 kilometres to the south.

-After exhausting the batteries on Phantom, we went to join Jordan by the pool.
+After exhausting the batteries on the Phantom, we went to join Jordan by the pool.

 A great place to relax after the adventurous morning and before our afternoon helicopter flight.

-At about 3:15pm we hopped in the 4WD drive again and headed back to Sossusvlei Lodge to meet up for our flight briefing.
-After signing a waiver, weighing ourselves (for weight distribution on the helicopter) and paying our $N4950 ($380) each, we met up with out pilot Harmand.
+At about 3:15pm we hopped in the Hilux again and headed back to Sossusvlei Lodge to meet up for our flight briefing.
+After signing a waiver, weighing ourselves (for weight distribution on the helicopter) and paying $N4950 ($380) each, we met up with our pilot Harmand.

-On the short drive to the helipad we got buzzed by a Cessna 210N taking off!
+On the short drive out to the helipad we got buzzed by a Cessna 210N taking off!

 Harmand giving us a quick safety briefing on the four seat Robinson R44.